min2ha/ukwa-site/content/target/48110/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Library: Brexit and data protection

 This Library briefing paper discusses the current reform of EU data protection law, the interaction with UK law, and the potential consequences of Brexit in this area.